-Philippine mahogany is a tight-grained hardwood that resists pests and rot.
+Mahogany is a tight-grained tropical hardwood that resists pests and rot.
 Treat it with marine oil and it looks like teak.
 Or, let your mahogany deck age to a silvery hue.
-Look for the "FSC" trademark to assure that rainforests have not been harvested irresponsibly.
+You can choose from several varieties, and each has its pros and cons.
+Whichever type mahogany you select, make sure it has the "FSC" trademark to assure that rainforests have not been harvested irresponsibly.

 5. Mock LumberModern alternatives for outdoor decking include plastic polymer and wood-polymer composites.
 Synthetic materials are virtually bug-proof and rot proof, but even the most realistic imitation will always be just that – an imitation.